shahafle/shahafle/README.md

-# Hi there Hi there, I'm Shahaf Levi 👋
+# Hi there, I'm Shahaf Levi 👋

 Currently working as a full-stack developer and coding instructor at Misterbit Technological Solutions.